Heshbon/alx-higher_level_programming/README.md

-0x00.
 Python - Hello, World

-#Python programming project.
-#To learn and apply the concepts to real life problem-solving/solutions.
+#To learn and apply Python concepts to real life problem-solving/solutions.